‘Mission Accomplished,’ Man Who Never Courted Popularity Told

 The one thing he would like to be remembered for, he said, was simply that he had ‘never courted popularity.
 Never!’

-Slowly he realized that he must, after all, have left a draft of his speech in the photocopier the previous day.
+Slowly it dawned on him that he must, after all, have left a draft of his speech in the photocopier the previous day.